PrunaAI/ComfyUI_pruna/README.md

 ## Usage Example

-We provide two example workflows: one using an SD model and another based on flux.
+We provide two example workflows: one using an SD model and another based on Flux.

 To load the  workflow:
 - Drag and drop the provided `.json` file from the `workflows` folder into the ComfyUI window, or